-- 2. A schedule for annual updates consistent with section 2449(e)(2)(H)2., - 3.
-A statement that if the approved ZETA's milestones are not met, CARB may agree to make adjustments to the estimated completion dates of the milestones or revoke the ZETA approval consistent with section 2449(e)(2)(H)2., and - A statement that if the approved ZETA's milestones are not met and CARB revokes the ZETA approval, then the fleet must come into compliance with the requirements in sections 2449.1(a), (b), and (c) of this regulation by January 1 of the subsequent calendar year. - (f) Renewable Diesel Requirements - (1) Beginning January 1, 2024, all fleets subject to this regulation are required to use R99 or R100 renewable diesel in all their vehicles subject to this regulation, including rental equipment, when operating them in California, subject to the exemptions provided in section 2449.1(f)(2) below. - (2) The following fleets are exempt from the renewable diesel requirements in section 2449.1(f)(1): - (A) Any fleet that is designated as a captive attainment area fleet, as described in section 2449(c)(6); and - (B) Any fleet that is comprised entirely of vehicles with Tier 4 final engines, model year 2010 or newer on-road engines, or zero-emission vehicles. - (3) If a portion of a fleet is unable to procure R99 or R100 renewable diesel through its normal refueling methods, where a fleet's preference for a specific distributor or a specific brand is not considered a necessary component of its normal refueling method, those vehicles for which R99 or R100 renewable diesel could not be procured are not required to comply with Section 2449.1(f)(1) if the fleet maintains documentation, in accordance with the record keeping requirements described in section 2449(h), that includes: - (A) A description of the fleet's normal refueling methods, taking into account factors such as the location of the job site, storage site, and retail station refueling;

-- (B) A description of the fleet's attempts to obtain R99 or R100 renewable diesel and continued attempts to obtain R99 or R100 renewable diesel, at a minimum, on a quarterly basis or when vehicles move to a new job site; and - (C) Documentation showing the inability to procure R99 or R100 renewable diesel, such as communications from fuel providers, contract bids, or maps of refueling stations near a job site. - (4) Fleets that solely rent, and do not themselves operate, vehicles subject to this regulation to other entities must include language in their rental contract that the recipient of the rented vehicle (renter) must comply with the renewable diesel requirements in section 2449.1(f).
-Such fleets that include such language in their rental contracts will not be held liable if a rented vehicle under their ownership is not compliant with section 2449.1(f).
-If CARB has a good faith reason to believe that a vehicle was not compliant with the renewable diesel requirements in section 2449.1(f), then the rental company must disclose the previous renter's company name and business contact information to CARB within 5 days of CARB's request.
+- (D) Any fleet, fleet portion, or vehicle that is located or operated in a location where the temperature drops below 20° F or a commercial or government provided local weather forecast predicts temperatures to drop below 20° F may use and procure low temperature-specific diesel fuel for the period of days in which the low temperature condition(s) occurs.
+The temperature forecast must occur within 14 days from the first day in which the low temperature condition(s) occurs.
+After the low temperature condition(s) end, the fleet may use the remaining excess low temperature-specific diesel in the vehicle until the next refueling of the vehicle.
+All fleets utilizing this exemption must report to CARB in accordance with section 2449(g)(5)(B). - (3) If a portion of a fleet is unable to procure R99 or R100 renewable diesel through its normal refueling methods, where a fleet's preference for a specific distributor or a specific brand is not considered a necessary component of its normal refueling method, those vehicles for which R99 or R100 renewable diesel could not be procured are not required to comply with Section 2449.1(f)(1) if the fleet maintains documentation, in accordance with the record keeping requirements described in section 2449(h), that includes: - (A) A description of the fleet's normal refueling methods, taking into account factors such as the location of the job site, storage site, and retail station refueling; - (B) A description of the fleet's attempts to obtain R99 or R100 renewable diesel and continued attempts to obtain R99 or R100 renewable diesel, at a minimum, on a quarterly basis or when vehicles move to a new job site; and - (C) Documentation showing the inability to procure R99 or R100 renewable diesel, such as communications from fuel providers, contract bids, or maps of refueling stations near a job site. - (4) Fleets that provide for rent vehicles subject to this regulation to other entities must include language in their rental contract that the recipient of the rented vehicle (renter) must comply with the renewable diesel requirements in section 2449.1(f).
+Rental fleets that include such language in their rental contracts will not be held liable if a rented vehicle under their ownership is not compliant with section 2449.1(f).
+If CARB requests information from a rental fleet to verify compliance with the renewable diesel requirements in section 2449.1(f), then the rental fleet must disclose the relevant renter's company name and business contact information to CARB within 5 days of CARB's request.